 After all the climbs and descents coming across the ski hill I climbed the last hill to the final aid station.
 A volunteer was yelling at me to lift my head and put my shoulders back and open my diaphragm.
 He yelled this about 10 times and although he meant well I assured him he wasn’t helping and that I’ve been running these hills for 42 of my 52 years and was getting plenty of air!

 One more dive down the Cascades with 1.6k to go and I’m tasting the finish.
 Passed 3 people on the run across to the finish chute!
-The best feeling in the world was crossing the timing pad and seeing my beautiful Susan waiting for me.
+The best feeling in the world was crossing the timing pad at the village.
 These are the moments of pure joy in running races that you remember.

 The extreme conditions made for a 1.5 hour slower (12.5 hours) than personal record time (11 hours).
 Still I’m super happy to be included in the finishers and 3rd for my age group on a day where there were many DNF results.
 I was happy not to drop out and look forward to the Halliburton 100 mile race!